 HomeAdvisor has collected over 5 million ratings and reviews from actual homeowners that have used a service pro in our network.
 Ratings and Reviews are featured on a service pro's HomeAdvisor profile page.
 LEI Engineering & Surveying of Oregon was selected as Oregon Best of HomeAdvisor Land Surveying firm!

 At LEI, we believe in being involved in and invested in our local community.
 We believe in supporting and encouraging youth.
 As such, LEI is a proud supporter of the Cascade Cougars Baseball Program, in Turner Oregon.
 LEI Principal Jamie Van Agtmael has been a coach for this program and leads LEI's effort to continue to support and encourage this great youth program.

-LEI Engineering & Surveying is currently conducting a compressive inspection and inventory of all stream crossings in a large tract of timberlands in the Oregon Coast range.
+LEI Engineering & Surveying of Oregon is currently conducting a comprehensive inspection and inventory of all stream crossings in a large tract of timberlands in the Oregon Coast range.
 This effort looks at the current condition of stream crossing and assesses the need for maintenance, stream crossing reconstruction, and other construction needs to insure effective and adequate stream conveyance.
 Water quality and fish passage are major components of properly designed and constructed stream crossings.
-LEI Engineering & Surveying assesses this and looks at ways to improve fish passage and water quality.
+LEI Engineering & Surveying of Oregon assesses this and looks at ways to improve fish passage and water quality.

-LEI Enginering & Surveying's broad range of services includes property corner location, property line marking, topographic surveying, boundary surveying, legal description preparation, deed research, partitions and subdivisions, title surveys (ALTA), civil engineering surveys, and construction surveys.
+LEI Engineering & Surveying Oregon's broad range of services includes property corner location, property line marking, topographic surveying, boundary surveying, legal description preparation, deed research, partitions and subdivisions, title surveys (ALTA), civil engineering surveys, and construction surveys.